 - Create a Plerdy account.

 - Install the Plerdy script on the website you want to monitor.

 - Use the intuitive interface to configure data collection.

 Plerdy provides seven products that allow for combining mixed qualitative and quantitative research methods.
-For example, you can use website heatmaps, event tracking, popup forms, sales tracking, SEO checker, conversion funnel analysis, and session replay software.
+Use website heatmaps, event tracking, popup forms, sales tracking, SEO checker, conversion funnel analysis, and session replay software.
 The data collected with these tools help track customer behavior to detect even minor changes and differences.

 Our team recommends using Plerdy’s click heatmap, session recordings, event tracking, and conversion funnel analysis to collect qualitative data.
 Popup forms can also come in handy.
-For quantitative research, you can use detailed analytics available in the Plerdy dashboard.
+For quantitative research, Use detailed analytics available in the Plerdy dashboard.

 In this article, we’ve covered the main differences between qualitative and quantitative data types and research.
 Nevertheless, both approaches have proven importance for studies in multiple fields.
 Website analysis in one of them.
 Combining qualitative and quantitative methods with reliable tools can measure customer behavior and differentiate the underlying reasons to fix the detected problems.